msahilgit/fun-codes/README.md

 > pair_maker can take gromacs index file (.ndx) containing the input index groups and generate new index group (pairwise index group).

 Uage:
 > put this script in BASH PATH and modify python path (first line)
 > just write pair_maker, it should print syntax

 **Calculator and panalyze**
+> As a terminal lover, I don't like to open calculator or jupyter-notebook (favoured python environment) for some quick mathematical calculations while doing any analysis.
+> Calculator.py and panalyze.py scripts can do that, just put in BASH PATH and adjust the python paths.
+Calculator : for simple and direct calculations, like mean, product, permutation etc
+> Syntax : for example calculating 10C3 (combinations of 3 out of 10),
+>  calculator combination 10 3
+Panalyze : for complex calculations
+> Syntax:
+> > panalyze -q "  mathematical expression in numpy (np) format  "